Donald Trump seeks to move New York criminal case to federal court - ExBulletin

 Prosecutors did not respond to the request during Thursday’s hearing.
 Manhattan District Attorney Alvin Braggs’ office released a statement saying it was reviewing the request to transfer the case and would file an appropriate response with the court.

-The criminal charges relate to payments the Trump Company made to his former attorney, Michael Cohen.
-Prosecutors say those payments, most of which took place in 2017 when Trump was president, were intended to repay and compensate Cohen for orchestrating silent payments during the 2016 campaign to bury extramarital sex allegations. .
+The criminal charges relate to payments Trump’s company made to his former attorney, Michael Cohen.
+Prosecutors say these payments, most of which took place in 2017 when Trump was president, were intended to reimburse and compensate Cohen for orchestrating secret money payments during the 2016 campaign to bury relationship allegations. extramarital sex.

+WATCH: Trump speaks at Mar-a-Lago after pleading not guilty in New York

 Trump, a Republican, denied any wrongdoing and pleaded not guilty.